letisiapangataa/linux-infra-automation-lab/README.md

-# Linux Infrastructure Automation Lab
+# 🐧 Linux Infrastructure Automation Lab
+## Letisia Pangata'a

 *Note: This is for Linux operating system only.*